Walter Devereux, 1st Earl of Essex

-Walter Devereux, 1st Earl of Essex, KG (16 September 1541 – 22 September 1576), was an English nobleman and general.
+Walter Devereux, 1st Earl of Essex (16 September 1539 – 22 September 1576), was an English nobleman and general.
 From 1573 until his death he fought in Ireland in connection with the Plantations of Ireland, most notably the Rathlin Island massacre.
 He was the father of Robert, 2nd Earl of Essex, who was Elizabeth I's favourite during her later years.

 Family

-Walter Devereux was the eldest son of Sir Richard Devereux, who was created a knight of the Bath on 20 February 1547 and died that same year, in the lifetime of his father, the 1st Viscount Hereford.
+Walter Devereux was born on 16 September 1539 at Carmarthen Castle in Carmarthen, Wales.
+He was the eldest son of Sir Richard Devereux, who was created a knight of the Bath on 20 February 1547 and died that same year, in the lifetime of his father, the 1st Viscount Hereford.
 Walter Devereux's mother was Lady Dorothy Hastings, daughter of the 1st Earl of Huntingdon and Anne Stafford, said to have been a mistress of King Henry VIII.
 Through his paternal ancestry he was related to the Bourchier family, to which previous earls of Essex had belonged: John Devereux, son of Walter Devereux who died at the Battle of Bosworth, married Cecily Bourchier, sister of Henry Bourchier, 2nd Earl of Essex.